Victorgf00/nn4cast/README.md

 # NN4CAST
- Repository containing the nn4cast library and some necessary tools to work with it
+ Repository containing the nn4cast library and some necessary tools to work with it.
+It is designed to work with .nc data with coordinates: time, latitude and longitude

 ## Installation
 **WARNING**: The environment must be compatible with all the dependencies, and it has been tested with python 3.9.16, future versions could be compatible with newer versions of python and other packages